hannahaih/Project_GANDALF/README.md

 ## About GANDALF

-This is an artwork by the artificial intelligence GANDALF.
 GANDALF is a deep learning network with a GAN architecture (based on “Generative Adversarial Networks” [arXiv:1406.2661](https://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf)) and has been trained to produce its own digital artworks since September 2020.

 I am collaborating with GANDALF as its trainer.
 To train GANDALF, I create various image dataset inputs.
 Based on those pictures GANDALF develops its own artistic visions.